inet-framework/inet/showcases/measurement/jitter/doc/index.rst

 The Model
 ---------

-The packet jitter is measured in several different forms:
+The packet delay variation is measured in several different forms:

 - *Instantaneous packet delay variation*: the difference between the packet delay of successive packets (``packetJitter`` statistic)
 - *Variance of packet delay* (``packetDelayVariation`` statistic)